-With the ability to automate the collection of temperature as a KPI, notifications can be set for when the reading goes over a specific threshold, such that, historic information collected over time can be used to set now predict future thresholds.
-This same logic can be applied to companies such as volume of sales per day.
+With the ability to automate the collection of temperature as a KPI, notifications can be set for when the reading goes over a specific threshold, such as, historic information collected over time can be used to set now predict future thresholds.
+The same logic can be applied to other KPIs, as an example, the volume of sales per day.

 To measure financial performance: